lizhanmit/learning-notes/spark-note/spark-note.md

 #### Partitioning

+If you often access a column when reading data, you can partition by it when writing the data for optimization.

+As you do this, you encode this column as a folder.
+When you read data later, it allows you to skip lots of data and only read in relevant data instead of having to scan the complete dataset.
+E.g. `<dataFrameName>.write.format("parquet").partitionBy("<columnName>").save("<filePath>")`.

+It is supported for all file-based data sources.

 If there is no partitioner, the partitioning is not based upon characteristic of data but distribution is random and uniformed across nodes.

 ```scala